yusuf-musleh/frontend-code-challenge/README.md

 ## License

-We have licensed this project under the MIT license so that you may use this for a portfolio piece (or anything else!).
+I have licensed this project under the MIT license so that you may use this for a portfolio piece (or anything else!).